ResearchUnraveling the Mural’s Mysteries

 Chair, Rock Art Interest Group of the Society for American Archaeology

 Shumla has been actively documenting rock art sites since our founding in 1998.
 Over the years, we have continually enhanced our methods, applying technologies and processes that greatly increase our speed and efficiency, as well as the depth and quality of the data we collect.
 In 2012, Shumla launched our Border Canyonlands Archaeological Project (BCAP), our flagship preservation and research project.
 Through this five-year effort we fully recorded some of the most complex and most endangered mural sites in the region.
 It has also been in the last five years that we’ve made the most important technological advances in our documentation method, setting the stage for our next phase in the fight to preserve the oldest “books” in North America.
-In response to the worsening flooding and in recognition of the hundreds of sites yet to be documented, Shumla will be launching a new initiative in 2017 – The Alexandria Project.
+In response to the worsening flooding and in recognition of the hundreds of sites yet to be documented, Shumla has launched a new initiative in 2017 – The Alexandria Project.